dyc3/senior-design/visualization-design.typ

 == Data Format

-The visualization will need to recieve an array of balancers:
+The visualization will need to receive an array of balancers:

 ```json
 balancers = []